HarshitKaushik/harshit.me/blog/content/poems/parasite.md

 draft: false
 ---

-This poem is inspired from Bong Joon-Ho 's satirical masterpiece Parasite and a parallel theme of mental health.
+This poem is inspired from Bong Joon-Ho's satirical masterpiece Parasite and a parallel theme of mental health.

 I thought I won't write dark.
 Yet I feel dark.
 Dark.
 Also, it depends on the reader's perspective.